 The UN occupies the central and indispensable role within the global system of governance.
 South Africa was one of the 51 founding members of the UN in 1945.
-Since then, the UN membership has grown to 193 states.
-After being suspended in 1974, owing to international opposition to the policy of apartheid, South Africa was readmitted to the UN in 1994, following its transition to democracy.
+Since then, UN membership has grown to 193 states.
+After being suspended in 1974 owing to international opposition to the policy of apartheid, South Africa was re-admitted to the UN in 1994, following its transition to democracy.

 As a UN member state, South Africa has demonstrated its commitment to multilateralism and the central role of the UN in the system of global governance.
-South Africa has consistently proposed steps towards a stronger and more effective UN, including enhancing its role, within the limitations of the Charter in the maintenance of international peace and security, promotion of human rights and the emphasis on sustainable development.
-In addition, South Africa has been actively involved in the reform processes of the UN, especially the UN Security Council.
-After 75 years of existence, the UN has made a number of strides in terms of reforms.
-However, the reform of the security council still remains elusive.
-South Africa has called for the urgent and comprehensive reform of the security council.
+South Africa has consistently proposed steps towards a stronger and more effective UN, including enhancing its role within the limitations of the charter in the maintenance of international peace and security, promotion of human rights and the emphasis on sustainable development.
+In addition, South Africa has been actively involved in the reform processes of the UN, especially the UNSC.
+After 75 years in existence, the UN has made strides in terms of reforms; however, the reform of the UNSC still remains elusive.
+South Africa has called for urgent and comprehensive reform of the UNSC, and continues to participate in processes to revitalise the UNGA by ensuring that it fully dispenses with its role as envisioned in the United Nations Charter.